About the Angela Y. Davis Prize

 - Supporting letters from collaborators, colleagues, and mentored students.
 These letters can be individually authored, but nominators might consider soliciting a smaller set of collectively authored letters with multiple signatories.

-Submitted materials should be representative, rather than exhaustive.
-Total materials submitted should not exceed 50 pages.
+Selected materials should be representative, rather than exhaustive.
+Taken altogether, they should not exceed 50 pages—and, where possible, they should be combined into a single PDF.

 - 2015: Robin Davis Gibran Kelley, University of California, Los Angeles